Kingston DataTraveler Exodia Review – 2025

 FAT32 with 64 Kb AUS at USB 3.0 Interface Test Results

-Compare Datatraveler Exodia Speed Test Results
+Kingston Datatraveler Exodia Speed Test Results

-In this Kingston Exodia review, We tested Kingston Datatraveler Exodia speed with different File System, different Allocation Unit Size and USB interface speeds.
+In this Kingston Datatraveler Exodia review, We tested Kingston Datatraveler Exodia speed with different File System, different Allocation Unit Size and USB interface speeds.

-If your files are larger than 4GB (like big 4K movies) exFAT might be good choice for you.
-It is little bit slower than FAT32 (93MB/s vs 92MB/s ) but it supports large files.
+If your files are larger than 4GB (for example, big 4K movies) exFAT might be a good choice for you.
+It is little bit slower than FAT32 (93MB/s vs 92MB/s) but it supports large files.
 1 MB/s difference might be ignored for big file support.

-Kingston Exodia Review Summary
+Kingston DataTraveler Exodia Review: Summary

 Kingston Datatraveler Exodia Review